apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**Stock market today: Asian shares mostly rise ahead of U.S. inflation report**
+**2024 NBA Draft Round 2 Grades: Picks and analysis**

-You can read more about it [here](https://apnews.com/article/stock-market-inflation-rates-yen-81ab65cc85f5cca94a9aeaa9d87fd6c1).
+You can read more about it [here](https://www.nbcsports.com/fantasy/basketball/news/2024-nba-draft-round-2-grades-pick-by-pick-analysis).

 ## Requirements
 - Python 3.8